muziejus/javascripting-english-major/2-calculator.md

 ```

 These variables persist only for the duration of the console.
 If you close the
-console, then you’ll lose these variables.
+console, then you’ll lose them.
 But the variables are also mutable,
-as you can see. `secretNumber` starts out as assigned to the number 10, but
+as you can see. `secretNumber` starts out assigned to the number 10, but
 then it becomes assigned to the number 11.

 Let’s play a bit more with assigning variables: